 This document is a quick guide to preparing for iOS Development.

-Once you've registered for a free account, you can download Xcode from the iOS Dev Center
+If you have enrolled as in the Developer Program, you can download Xcode from the iOS Dev Center

 While you can download Xcode from the Mac App Store, it is limited to the current public release.
 Developer Accounts can access beta releases of Xcode and iOS, which are available months before the public release.
 They may also access previous releases, which are valuable for testing very old builds that may no longer compile in the latest Xcode.